Inference on the structure of gene regulatory networks: Existing related mathematical results

-We have shown that for a causal DAG, we can use conditional independence to discover all the edges, except that the directions of some edges are unknown.
-For the stochastic process model, each arrow in the process DAG has a predetermined direction (from an earlier time to a later time).
-Therefore, with the help of the time arrow, we can fully determine the structure of the process DAG, and thus the underlying GRN.
+If we have the joint distribution of two neighboring time points, then we can use conditional independence to infer the structure of the process DAG.
+Since each arrow can only point from an earlier time to a later time, the direction is determined.
+The projection of the process DAG is the underlying GRN.
+Since $X_i(t+1)$ naturally depends on $X_i(t)$, we do not project this edge as $V_i\to V_i$.
+If the underlying GRN has cycles, the process DAG is still a DAG.
+Thus the GRN with cycles can also be inferred.

-In order to correctly recover the GRN, we need to require that the observation time step is small enough, so that the conditional independence correctly reflects the process (DAG).
-For example, in Fig. \ref{F1}, if the observation time step is 2, so that $[X_1(1),X_2(1),X_3(1)]$, $[X_1(3),X_2(3),X_3(3)],\ldots$ are invisible, then the structure of the process DAG is shown in Fig. \ref{F3}.
-Here an indirect relation from $X_1$ to $X_3$, $X_1(0)\to X_2(1) \to X_3(2)$, is misinterpreted as a direct relation $X_1(0)\to X_3(2)$, so that the projected GRN has an extra arrow $V_1\to V_3$.
-Similarly, if the process in Fig. \ref{F2} has observation time step 2, then as shown in Fig. \ref{F4}, the inferred GRN has several extra arrows.
-In this case, we can determine whether one gene affects another gene, but we cannot determine whether this influence is direct or indirect.
+If the time step of this stochastic process is not small enough, the inference might be problematic.
+For example, in Fig. \ref{F1}, if the observation time step is 2, so that $[X_1(1),X_2(1),X_3(1)]$ are invisible, then an indirect relation $X_1(0)\to X_2(1)\to X_3(2)$ will be misinterpreted as a direct edge $X_1(0)\to X_3(2)$, meaning that the inferred GRN has an extra edge $X_1\to X_3$.